Beverage Trends

 LMNT, Liquid IV, Cure, and a hundred copycats have turned electrolyte powders into a billion-dollar category.
 The shelf is now saturated and the next phase begins.

-By FTW Editorial·April 27, 2026·5 min read
+By FTF Editorial Team·April 27, 2026·5 min read

-Electrolyte hydration is one of the fastest-built CPG categories of the past five years — and its already consolidating.
+Electrolyte hydration is one of the fastest-built CPG categories of the past five years, and it's already consolidating.

 What happened